Philip R. Shawe

-Philip Reid Shawe "Phil" (born August 19, 1969) is an American business person.
-He is the co-founder and current CEO of TransPerfect.
+Philip Reid Shawe "Phil" (born August 19, 1969) is an American businessperson.
+He is the Co-Founder and current Co-CEO of TransPerfect.
 He has overseen the day-to-day operations of the company since its founding in 1992.
 Shawe was named Entrepreneur of the Year for New York City by Ernst & Young and named to Crain's New York “40 Under 40 list” as one of the top young executives in New York.

 Biography

 Shaw was born in 1969 to Shirley and Irvin Shawe in Kentucky.
 He attended New York University.
 While at NYU, he and Elizabeth Elting founded TransPerfect.

 Career

 Shawe began his career after graduating NYU with a position at Chemical Bank in New York.
 When Chemical Banking Corporation merged with Manufacturers Hanover Corp. in 1991, Shawe quit to join Elting in a new translation service business.

 From 1992 until 2018, Shawe had been the co-CEO of TransPerfect.
-Transperfect had grown every quarter since its founding.
+TransPerfect had grown every quarter since its founding.
 Since May 2018, he has been the sole CEO.

 In 2019, Shawe announced that TransPerfect will move the company's Manhattan headquarters from 3 Park Avenue to Eyal Ofer's NoMad Tower.

+Due to the Coronavirus pandemic the NoMad office construction was slowed down and the offices of TransPerfect went largely remote.
+On April 11, 2023, New York City Mayor Eric Adams cut the ribbon on the new TransPerfect entrance to NoMad Tower, inaugurating the return to in-office work and celebrating the completion of the office renovations of the seven floors the firm leased in the building.

+Shawe celebrated Mayor Adams' presence at the ribbon cutting by penning an article welcoming Adams' work of making more pedestrian walk spaces and bikeways using streets where cars once dominated.

+The achievement of TransPerfect under Shawe's and his sales and fulfillment teams in reaching over $1.2 billion in revenues for 2022 garnered Shawe the cover of translation industry magazine, Multilingual.

+Shawe built his team with the idea of “paying it forward”.
+When someone attains a certain level of success in the TransPerfect system, Shawe asks them to repay the success by coaching the next generation of leaders.